Providing free legal information and representation to the low income community since 1969.

 Under the Divorce Act, one spouse must be “ordinarily resident” in Alberta.
 This means you must have lived in Alberta for one year immediately before the divorce action is begun.
 If you have children, it is usually best to file your divorce action in the province where your children live.

-You may get divorced in Alberta no matter where you were married.
-If you were married outside of Canada, the Court will need some proof that the marriage was valid according to the law of that place.
+You may be able to get divorced in Alberta no matter where you were married.
+If you were married outside of Canada, the Court will need some proof that the marriage was valid according to the law of that country.
 If this applies to you, you will need a marriage certificate and an affidavit proving the marriage was in solemn form (valid).
-If you were married somewhere else in Canada, a marriage certificate issued by the government of the place where you married would be sufficient proof of an out of-province marriage.
-Please remember that you must still meet the “ordinarily resident” requirement no matter where you were married.
+If you were married in a Canadian province other than AB, a marriage certificate issued by the government of the province where you married would be sufficient proof of an out-of-province marriage.
+Please remember that you must still meet the “ordinarily resident” requirement (lived in Alberta for one year before your divorce action) no matter where you were married.

-The length of time from start to finish of a divorce action depends upon how quickly you (or your lawyer) finish the paperwork, how easy it is to locate and serve the documents on your spouse, and how many complications there are in the case.
-An uncontested divorce will generally take between 3-5 months.
-A contested divorce could take as long as several years.
+The length of time from start to finish for a divorce action depends upon how quickly you (or your lawyer) finish the paperwork, how easy it is to locate and serve the documents on your spouse, and how many complications there are in the case.
+An uncontested divorce will generally take between 6 months to a year.
+A contested divorce could take several years.

 Several things might happen during the thirty-one day waiting period between the date of the Divorce Judgment and the date that an application for the Certificate of Divorce can be made:

-1. The spouses might reconcile.
-If so they should apply at court to set aside the Divorce Judgment.
-They would then once again be considered married to each other.
+1. You and your spouse might reconcile.
+If so you should apply to set aside the Divorce Judgment.
+You would then once again be considered married to each other.

 2. One spouse might appeal the Divorce Judgment.
 If so, no Certificate of Divorce can be issued.

-NOTE: No appeal can be started after the Certificate of Divorce has been issued.
+NOTE: An appeal cannot be started after the Certificate of Divorce has been issued.